5 Simple Steps to Getting Better Clients - Jobidea24 - Jobidea24 - Learn Everyday New

 Step 1: Define your ideal customer

 If you have a client you think is better than others, use that as a role model to help you find others like them.
-But make sure you know what makes them the perfect customer.
+But make sure you know what makes them the perfect customers.
 Is it because they are easy to work with and they pay you on time?
 They could give you advice and regular work that you like to do.
 Being satisfied with what you do is as important as getting paid, and understanding this will help you identify the clients you want to work with.
 For example, suppose you are interested in creating websites for small businesses and professionals and finding a profitable business to help.
 In that case, you will know you want to do that instead of working for supermarkets.
 If you don't have customers, you can use it as a template, don't worry.
 You can also define your ideal customers by looking at what you don't like about your existing customers.
-For example, if you have a client that you always have to believe in the value of your services and who haggles over the price, your dream client will be the opposite.
-Determining your dream client early on will give you a framework to evaluate all future clients.
-And you must evaluate the customer according to these criteria.
+For example, if you have a client who always has to believe in the value of your services and who haggles over the price, your dream client will be the opposite.
+Determining your dream client early on will give you a framework for evaluating all future clients.
+You must evaluate the customer according to these criteria.
 Most freelancers are so focused on landing a job that they don't see red flags in onboarding.
-Red flags can include potential customers who have spoken poorly of the small business in the past, make inconsistent comments, or go back on their word.
+Potential customers who have spoken poorly of the small business made inconsistent comments, or broken their word can be red flags.
 I remember, for example, agreeing on a price and a 50% deposit with a customer.
-In the return email, the customer changed his story and said that he could not pay the deposit because it is a small financial institution, and he prefers to pay times.
+In the return email, the customer changed his story and said he could not pay the deposit because it is a small financial institution and he prefers to spend time.
 What am I doing?
 I ran as fast as I could.
-Beyond defining what you want in a customer, also make sure you understand what niche most of your customers are in and their unique problems.
-Doing this will help you figure out where to find them and will also help you create a unique value proposition that speaks to them.
-(We discuss the benefits in Step 5.
+Beyond defining what you want in a customer, also make sure you understand the niche most of your customers are in and their unique problems.
+Doing this will help you figure out where to find them and create a unique value proposition that speaks to them.
+(We discuss the benefits in Step 5.)

 Step 2 - Find out where your customers hang out